47degrees/sbt-microsites/docs/src/main/tut/docs/layouts.md

 ---
 ```

 The technology list is optional.
 These three technologies will be shown as a sub-footer in your home page.
 These technologies are identified for the set of keys (`first`, `second`, `third`).
 You can specify to include all of them or none of them.
-At this time there are no other choices.
+There are no other choices at this time.

 ## Docs Layout